stackmuncher/stm_app/README.md

-# Stack Muncher Library and Client App
+# StackMuncher Library and Client App

 StackMuncher is a language-agnostic code analysis tool that answers one question:
 > What is my stack and how well do I know it?